 Otherwise, I’m proud of the behind-the-scenes code things I did around sprites: All of those weird quirky details that only worked because I had the world’s most accommodating artist, from varying Adam and James’ facial hair depending on how busy they were at different points in the story, to changing (even minorly) everyone’s clothes by the day and for the season, to having things like Adam’s torn shirt and Carlos’ cast based on story events, and having the option to completely switch the sprite style.
 (All of which are why my sprite framework was 300 lines of code.)

 I guess there’s a reason I’m a programmer…

-Jamie: Haha, yep.
+Kaiju: Haha, yep.
 Honestly I can’t even fathom putting something of YAGS‘s scale together.
 You definitely earn your programmer badge with that one.
 So tell us about the future of BobCGames.
 You’ve got the sequel on the way, any other projects your currently working on?

 Bob: ZAGS is my only current project, although as stated I’ll be doing another collaborative VN for Nanoreno 2019 next month.
 It’s going to be nothing like a dating sim, which will be a welcome writing change.

 Otherwise, I’m looking to maybe tone back the gamdev a bit in 2019.
 I feel like I sunk too much energy into it last year, so there’s nothing other than those two games on the horizon, for now.
 (I also have a huge backlog of games by friends to play, so I should make time for that.)

 At some point I’d like to make something that isn’t a visual novel, as well, but I don’t really have any plans there yet.

 Kaiju: Sounds like the perfect time to round things up with the magical Xmas land question: If you could make any game you wanted, with no limits as to time, resources or team, what would you create?